 npm publish --dry-run command.
 If you are running

 an older version of the npm command, run the npm pack command to create a

 tar tvzf $tarball.

 To publish a package to the npm public registry, npm's terms of service require you to license npm to share it.
+If a package is made public, it is available for everyone online to see.
 However, your choice of public license for your package may affect what others can do with data about you in your package.

 npm does not respond to the Do Not Track HTTP header.